cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 What is notable is the coupling between Bitcoin price and hash-rate trends.
 Re-expansion of the Bitcoin difficulty ribbon tends to follow price appreciation during bull markets and, conversely, compresses following the capitulation phase at the end of bear markets.

 For Decred, ASICs were introduced to the network at the peak of what became a significant and industry wide bear market, starting early 2018.
-Thus Decred has experienced a process of hash-rate expansion due to improved hardware efficiency (supersceding GPUs) without the support of coin price appreciation.
+Thus Decred has experienced a process of hash-rate expansion due to improved hardware efficiency (superseding GPUs) without the support of coin price appreciation.

 As such, it is likely that the present cohort of ASIC miners have endured challenging financial conditions, particularly through 2019.
 This is confirmed by the current compression of the Difficulty ribbon, a result of miners turning off unprofitable hardware.

 Similarly, it is reasonable to conclude that miners will require sustained DCR price appreciation to justify any further investment in hardware CAPEX or upgrades.
-Therefore, the author expects the Decred hash-rate and mining difficulty to remain rangebound at current levels until this price upper threshold is passed.
+Therefore, the author expects the Decred hash-rate and mining difficulty to remain range-bound at current levels until this price upper threshold is passed.

 ## Miner Income